sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

 **Methodology:**
 	 - We'll look at all active nodes in a month, and continue monitoring how many of 	them are active in subsequent months
 	 - We'll also monitor how many 'new and resurrected' node we see in a month, and we'll also follow their behavior in analysis window.
-	 - New and resurrected nodes for a month are nodes we are seeing for the first time in observation window.
+	 - New and resurrected nodes for a month are nodes we are seeing for the first time in the observation window, for our case it is from October-23  to April-24 .
 For December cohort, this number is nodes that we didnt see in october and november, and we saw it first time in December.
 	 - Why not just new, why 'new and resurrected'?
 They could be a resurrected node as well.
 For example, a node that was active in August, but not active in October, november and again start showing up in December is getting counted in December Cohort.
 What % of these nodes are resurrected?
 Based on additional data I estimate that ~30% of those nodes could be resurrected.
 We'll do a thourogh analysis in the next iteration.

 ## Heat Map